jordi-torras-ai/machine-learning-vs-human/README.md

 The rest of the project implements a simple neural network that learns from the same file, and creates a model that tries to predict when a YES or NO should be given.

 To check if the model works, the dataset `eada-human-vs-machine-dataset - static-testing-data.csv` is used to check if the neural network got the logic correctly.

 In most of the cases, the trained neural network predicts correctly more than 99% of the cases in the test dataset.

+Most of the code in this project has been generated interactively with ChatGPT.

 ## Requirements
 For the application to work you need installed in your platform: